-By using this www.mycityexpert.com website and our mobile applications and mobile websites (where applicable) (“the Platforms”) you agree and consent that we and third parties can store and access cookies, IP addresses and use other tracking technology methods to enable Platform functionality, collect aggregated data about website usage, improve your online experience and manage and tailor our advertising and service communications with you.
+By using our website, mobile applications and websites (where applicable) (“the Platforms”) you agree and consent that we and third parties can store and access cookies.
 There are means of disabling cookies as set out below if you choose to do so, however this may affect your use of our Platforms.
 See below for more information about what cookies are, the tracking technology we use, and how we use them.

 b.
 What is a cookie?